artsy/hokusai/docs/Command_Reference.md

 ## Command Reference

+For any command, you can access the help documentation via the CLI:

 ```bash
 hokusai --help
 hokusai {command} --help
 ```

-You can add `-v` (Verbose) to most commands which will show you details of the individual commands Hokusai will run.
+You can add `-v` / `--verbose` to most commands which will show you details of the individual commands Hokusai will run.

+For an interactive console session, run `hokusai console`.
+All commands are available within the session.
+Use TAB to autocomplete Hokusai commands and `:help` for console help.

 ### Configuring Hokusai for your organization